Geovany Quenda

-Geovany Tcherno Quenda (/pt/; born 30 April 2007) is a Portuguese professional footballer who plays as a right-winger or right wing-back for Primeira Liga club Sporting CP.
-He will join Chelsea in the summer of 2026.
+Geovany Tcherno Quenda (/pt/; born 30 April 2007) is a professional footballer who plays as a right-winger or right wing-back for club Chelsea.

 Coming through Sporting CP's youth system, Quenda was promoted to the first-team in 2024 and subsequently established himself as an integral player for them, helping them win the domestic double of the Primeira Liga and Taça de Portugal, while also being named the Young Player of the Season.

 Born in Guinea-Bissau, he represented Portugal at youth level, being part of the under-17 team that finished as runners-up in the 2024 UEFA European Under-17 Championship.

 Club career

 Early career

 Geovany Quenda was born in Guinea-Bissau on 30 April 2007.
 He moved to Portugal as a child and began his footballing career in Amadora, at the Damaiense's under-10s in the 2016–17 season.
 He attracted the interest of Benfica who took him to the Benfica Campus in Seixal.
 After two full seasons with Benfica's youth ranks (2017–18 and 2018–19 seasons), Quenda, who was 13 at the time, decided to leave the club for Sporting CP after Benfica failed to provide a room for him at the Benfica Campus as promised.